lfrestrepog/if-docs/docs/reference/errors.md

 ### `APIRequestError`

 Errors of the `APIRequestError` class are caused by a failing API request for any reason other than invalid credentials.
-This is only currently used in the `if-unofficial-plugins` because this is the only place third-party APIs are called.

 The error message should have the following form: